 On my search for a problem that occurred with my camera during a photoshoot, I browsed youtube.
 And came along a video by Sean Tucker.
 He makes beautiful videos about photography (Sean Tucker on YouTube).

 Well, the video didn’t bring an answer.
 Actually, after watching the video I was shuttered in pieces yet another time.
 Spending the next hours crying and shaking again.
 Will it ever stop.
 In a few weeks, it will pass the two-year mark of the breakup and I haven’t healed.
-I do not want him back.
-I am not even missing him anymore.
-How shall I miss what was never there?

 What I miss is my trust in people, trust in my feelings, in my ability to judge and experience, being my usual open self.